-Table 95: Summary table of animal studies on effects on or via lactation
+Table 89: Summary table of animal studies on adverse effects on lactation

-Method, guideline, deviations if any, species, strain, sex, no/group Test substance, dose levels duration of exposure Results Reference Combined repeated dose toxicity with the reproduction/developmental toxicity screening test 1 1 Maternal effects Mortality: / Clinical signs: no effects observed Anonymous 37, 2003 Rat (SD) 12/sex/dose OECD TG 422 GLP Reliability 1 (according to the registration dossier) Doses: 0, 25, 50 and 100 ppm (corresp. to approx. 0, 0.092, 0.184 and 0.369 mg/L) Duration of exposure: 14 d of premating period, during mating for both sexes and until gestation day 19 for females BW: a trend to decrease was noted in males and was sign. lower at the highest at D7 of the premating periodPupsPup BW: sign. higher at 100 ppm in both sexes at lactation day 1 and 4 (within HCD range)
+Method, guideline, deviations if any, species, strain, sex, no/group Test substance, dose levels duration of exposure Results Reference toxicity with the reproduction/developmental 1-nitropropane Purity: 99.69 % Maternal effects Mortality: / Anonymous 37, 2003 toxicity screening test Inhalation (vapours) Clinical signs: no effects observed Rat (SD) 12/sex/dose OECD TG 422 Doses: 0, 25, 50 and 100 ppm (corresp. to approx. 0, 0.092, 0.184 and 0.369 mg/L) BW: a trend to decrease was noted in males and was sign. lower at the highest at D7 of the premating period Pups GLP Reliability 1 (according the to registration dossier) Duration of exposure: 14d of premating period, during mating for both sexes and until gestation day 19 for females Pup BW: sign. higher at 100 ppm in both sexes at lactation day 1 and 4 (within HCD range)

-No human data or other relevant studies available
+No human data or other relevant studies available.